The Sneaky Ways Grocery Stores Hijack Your Brain

 They’re not just generosity.
 They’re bait.

-Free samples trigger the reciprocity effect.
+Free samples trigger the reciprocity effect, one of Robert Cialdini’s six principles of influence.
+The idea’s been around for decades, first explored in a 1971 Journal of Experimental Social Psychology study.
 You feel indebted.
-“They gave me this meatball.
+“They gave me this meatball for free.
 I should at least consider buying the six-pound bag.”

 I know I do.